 Yields are usually calculated using iterative numerical methods like Newton's Method or the secant method.

-Insurance Cost = (Total Bond Principal + Interest) x (Insurance Fee).
+The Insurance Cost for any specific bond maturity = (Bond Principal + Interest to maturity) x (Insurance Fee).

-You can cherry pick which bond maturaties to insure, you don't have to insure the whole bond issue.
+In many cases you can cherry pick which bond maturities to insure, you don't necessarily have to insure the whole bond issue.

 Savings from Insured vs. Uninsured.